dcos/dcos-docs/1.9/usage/pods/examples.md

 }
 ```

-This pod declares a “web” endpoint that listens on port 80.
+This pod declares a “web” endpoint that listens on port 80. <!-- Validated by Joel 1/3/17 -->

 ```json
 {